Woman watering flowers on a sunny balcony.

 Care and Harvest

-Make sure to keep the seeded areas moist until the plants begin to emerge.
-Mature vegetables will typically require an inch of water every week.
-It is better to have a good and deep soaking plant than frequent and light watering.
+Keep the seeded areas moist until the plants emerge.
+Mature vegetables typically require an inch of water every week.
+It is better to have a good, deep-soaking plant than frequent, light watering.

 To minimize the diseases of the vegetables, water them early in the morning.
 Make sure not to wet the leaves.
 Fertilize if necessary.
 Suppress the leaves with a thin layer of mulch.

-When they are still young, you can pluck them out.
-This is because they will compete with your vegetables for light and water.
-You can harvest the vegetables regularly until their peak for continued production and the best flavor.
+You can pluck them out when they are young.
+They will compete with your other vegetables for light and water.
+You can harvest the vegetables regularly until they peak for continued production and the best flavor.

 Continuous Harvest